 Hole collars are surveyed before drilling and again afterwards.
-For exploration drilling, downhole deviation surveying is carried out by Protek AB personnel using gyro instruments from Inertial Sensing, Reflex and Devico.
-For infill drilling, deviation surveying is carried out by Kankberg personnel using a Devico DeviFlex instrument until March 2022.
-From then on, a Devico DeviGyro instrument was used.
+For exploration drilling, downhole deviation surveying is carried out by Protek AB personnel using gyro instruments from Devico.
+For infill drilling, deviation surveying is carried out by Kankberg personnel using a Devico DeviGyro instrument.